tsandefer/dsi_capstone_3/README.md

 > "Specifically, an NMT system first reads the source sentence using an encoder to build a "thought" vector, a sequence of numbers that represents the sentence meaning; a decoder, then, processes the sentence vector to emit a translation, as illustrated in Figure 1.
 This is often referred to as the encoder-decoder architecture.
 In this manner, NMT addresses the local translation problem in the traditional phrase-based approach: it can capture long-range dependencies in languages, e.g., gender agreements; syntax structures; etc., and produce much more fluent translations as demonstrated by Google Neural Machine Translation systems."

 ### Training Phase
+The model was trained on an AWS EC2 p2.xl instance, which had GPU that reduced training time from +100 hours to only 6 hours for 100 epochs and a batch size of 64.

 <p align="center">
   <img src="app/static/img/s2s_training.png" width = 400>